syncfusion-content/javascript-docs/js/OlapGuage/Getting-Started.md

 To add them to your Web Application, right-click on **References** in Solution Explorer and select **Add Reference.** Now in the **Reference Manager** dialog, under **Assemblies > Extension**, the following Syncfusion libraries are found.

->**NOTE: When you have installed any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility, then the location of Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET]**
+N> When you have installed any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility, then the location of Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET]**

 * Microsoft.AnalysisServices.AdomdClient.dll
 * Syncfusion.Linq.Base.dll